 - The Nursing program might be a good fit for you if you enjoy science, like helping people and working as part of a team, and have good communication skills.

-- Areas of study include chemistry, anatomy & physiology, microbiology, nutrition, pharmacology and a wide array of courses in nursing practice.
+- Areas of study include math, biology, chemistry, anatomy & physiology, microbiology, nutrition and a wide array of courses in nursing practice.

 - Note: The educational environment contains multiple latex products and exposure to potential blood borne pathogens.
 Current infection control standards are taught in the program.